On the Energy Efficient Displacement of Random Sensors for Interference and Connectivity: Introduction

 \subsection{Related Work}

 Interference has been the subject of extensive interest in research community in the last decade.
 Some papers study interference in relation to network performance degradation \cite{gupta, degra08}.
 Moscibroda et al. \cite{mosci02} consider the average interference problem while maintaining the desired network properties such as connectivity, multicast trees or point-to-point connections, while in \cite{burkh02} the authors propose connectivity preserving and spanner constructions which are interference optimal.
 The interference minimization in wireless ad-hoc networks in a plane was studied in \cite{halld07}.
 Further, \cite{Fu_2014, acm_2016} investigates the problem of optimally determining source-destination connectivity in random networks.
-The asymptotic analysis of interference problem on the line using queueing theory was provided in \cite{kranakis2014scheduling}.